A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Simulated data analysis

-Table \ref{table:SIM5GRP} shows the results with $P=P_{CH}$ for $CH$ and $CL$ as they are the only two penalties that could select exactly the true model.
-When $N_{g}=20$, the chain graph has better performance.
-When $N_{g}$ is large, performances of chain and clique graphs are very close.
-In addition, using adaptive weights clearly improves performance: in particular, the clique-based approach performs similarly to the chain-based one with adaptive weighs, even for $N_{g} = 20$.
-Thus clique graph is a good candidate when there is no prior information on data structure.
+Table \ref{table:SIM5GRP} shows the results for $CH$ and $CL$.
+When $N_{g}=20$, the chain graph {globally performs the best}.
+When {$N_{g}=100$, the chain and clique graphs perform similarly}.
+In addition, adaptive weights improves performance: in particular, the $CL_A$ performs similarly to $CH_A$. {On these examples, the clique graph appears as } a good candidate when there is no prior information on data structure.
 This results tends to confirm the asymptotic optimality result of the clique-based strategy with adaptive weights that was obtained for generalized linear models \citep{viallon2014robustness}.

-Table \ref{table:SIM5GRPbis} shows the results when $P$ is a star graph ($P=P_{S_{1}}$ for $S_{1}$, $S_{1,A}$ and $P=P_{S_{3}}$ for $S_{3}$) that does not correspond to the real structure of the data: here only differences based on a star graph can be selected while theoretical parameters do not follow a star graph.
-When using a star graph penalty, the group of reference has a non negligible influence on the results.
+Table \ref{table:SIM5GRPbis} shows the results {when using star graphs} ($S_{1}$, $S_{1,A}$ and $S_{3}$).
+Keep in mind that the star structure does not correspond to the real structure of the model: here only differences ``encoded'' in the star graph can be set to zero.
+Table \ref{table:SIM5GRPbis} highlights the dramatic influence of the reference group on the performance when using star graphs.
 It is particularly true for $\mu_{Cl}$.
-Indeed when group $1$ is set as reference, theoretical values of $\mu_{Cl}^{2}$, $\mu_{Cl}^{3}$, $\mu_{Cl}^{4}$ and $\mu_{Cl}^{5}$ are distributed in an unbalanced way around $\mu_{Cl}^{1}$ ($\mu_{Cl}^{3}$, $\mu_{Cl}^{4}$ and $\mu_{Cl}^{5}$ are lower than $\mu_{Cl}^{1}$).
-The penalty unexpectedly tends first to fused $\mu_{Cl}^{1}$ with $\mu_{Cl}^{3}$, $\mu_{Cl}^{4}$ and $\mu_{Cl}^{5}$.
-The adaptive version of the penalties seems to mitigate this phenomenon when sample size is large ($N_{g}=100$).
-This behavior is not observed when group $3$ is set as reference, probably because theoretical parameters value of non reference groups are distributed in a more balanced way around $\mu_{Cl}^{3}$.
+Indeed with $S_1$, theoretical values of $\mu_{2,Cl}$, $\mu_{3,Cl}$, $\mu_{4,Cl}$ and $\mu_{5,Cl}$ are distributed in an unbalanced way around $\mu_{1,Cl}$: $\mu_{3,Cl}$, $\mu_{4,Cl}$ and $\mu_{5,Cl}$ are lower than $\mu_{1,Cl}$.
+The penalty unexpectedly tends first to fuse $\mu_{1,Cl}$ with $\mu_{3,Cl}$, $\mu_{4,Cl}$ and $\mu_{5,Cl}$.
+The adaptive version $S_{1,A}$ seems to mitigate this phenomenon when sample size is large ($N_{g}=100$).
+This behavior is not observed with $S_3$, probably because theoretical parameters value of non reference groups are distributed in a more balanced way around $\mu_{3,Cl}$. $ $\\